“Healthier Living” Chronic Disease Self-Management Program 800-900-8582

 UCLA Memory Training (805) 388-1952, ext.
 100

-Fourth Tuesday of each month; noon-2 p.m.
-Please call to register or register online.
+Fourth Tuesday of each month with appointments between noon and 2 p.m.
+Please call to register.
 No charge.

 Nutrition Counseling One-on-One Appointments 805-388-1952, ext.
 100

 Second Tuesday of each month 1-4 p.m.
-Please call to register or register online.
+Please call to register or register below selecting "Health Mangaement."

 Click Book, then click Details to see available dates.